sitegeist/sms-responsive-images/Documentation/AdministratorManual/Index.rst

    New fields in constants editor

 Once you've installed the extension, the static TypoScript "Responsive Images" should be included.
-After that, the constant editor contains two new fields concerning content images:
+After that, the TypoScript constants editor contains two new fields concerning content images:

 - Additional Image Sizes for Responsive Images: Additional image sizes that should be generated for each content image (comma-separated list of either image widths specified in pixels or pixel density descriptors, e. g.
 "2x")
 - Sizes Query for Responsive Images: Sizes query which tells the browser which of the image sizes should be used in the current environment (``%1$d`` can be used as a placeholder for the calculated image width)